brandonmlyon/brandonmlyon/README.md

 ## Working with me

 I'm in the Pacific time zone.
-That said, I'm happy to be accommodate your schedule.
+That said, I'm flexible to be accommodate your schedule.
 We're all in this together!

 ## How I learn